Joseph-Acevedo/SNHLC/README.md

 **More information will be posted at a later date.
 The results of this test should be available soon**

-The next test will be using a modified version of NEAT for every Stratum, where a new innovation is adding a different type of activation function to the Stratum.
+The next test will be using a modified version of NEAT for every Stratum, where a new innovation is introducing a different type of activation function to the Stratum.
 All neurons begin with the same activation function, and through innovations they can be changed.